rkonoplev/dniester/docs/en/SETUP_GUIDE.md

 This guide describes how to set up and run the Phoebe CMS project for the first time.
 There are two main
 scenarios: migrating existing data from Drupal 6 or starting with a clean database.

+> For definitions of key terms and technologies, please refer to the **[Glossary](./GLOSSARY.md)**.

+## Requirements

+To successfully set up and run the Phoebe CMS project, you will need the following software installed on your system:

+-   **JDK 21+**: The Java Development Kit, version 21 or newer.
+This is required to build and run the Spring Boot backend application.
+-   **Docker & Docker Compose**: These tools are essential for managing the local development environment, including database containers.
+-   **Git**: For cloning the project repository and managing version control.

+---

 ## Initial Project Setup

 Before proceeding with any scenario, you need to clone the repository and set up your environment variables.